Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a network ACL that is associated with the target instance's subnet.
 Add a rule at the top of the inbound rule set to deny all traffic from 0.0.0.0/0.
 Add a rule at the top of the outbound rule set to deny all traffic to 0.0.0.0/0.
 - [ ] Create an AWS Systems Manager document that adds a host-level firewall rule to block all inbound traffic and outbound traffic.
 Run the document on the target instance.

-### A startup company is using a single AWS account that has resources in a single AWS Region.
-A security engineer configures an AWS CloudTrail trail in the same Region to deliver log files to an Amazon S3 bucket by using the AWS CLI.
-Because of expansion, the company adds resources in multiple Regions.
-The security engineer notices that the logs from the new Regions are not reaching the S3 bucket.
-What should the security engineer do to fix this issue with the LEAST amount of operational overhead?

-- [ ] Create a new CloudTrail trail.
-Select the new Regions where the company added resources.
-- [x] Change the S3 bucket to receive notifications to track all actions from all Regions.
+### A company has five AWS accounts and wants to use AWS CloudTrail to log API calls.
+The log files must be stored in an Amazon S3 bucket that resides in a new account specifically built for centralized services with a unique top-level prefix for each trail.
+The configuration must also enable detection of any modification to the logs.
+Which of the following steps will implement these requirements?
+(Choose three.)

-- [ ] Create a new CloudTrail trail that applies to all Regions.
+- [x] Create a new S3 bucket in a separate AWS account for centralized storage of CloudTrail logs, and enable Log File Validation on all trails.
-- [ ] Change the existing CloudTrail trail so that it applies to all Regions.

-### A company's public Application Load Balancer (ALB) recently experienced a DDoS attack.
-To mitigate this issue, the company deployed Amazon CloudFront in front of the ALB so that users would not directly access the Amazon EC2 instances behind the ALB.
-The company discovers that some traffic is still coming directly into the ALB and is still being handled by the EC2 instances.
-Which combination of steps should the company take to ensure that the EC2 instances will receive traffic only from CloudFront?
-(Choose TWO)

-- [ ] Configure CloudFront to add a cache key policy to allow a custom HTTP header that CloudFront sends to the ALB.
-- [x] Configure CloudFront to add a custom HTTP header to requests that CloudFront sends to the ALB.
-- [x] Configure the ALB to forward only requests that contain the custom HTTP header.
+- [ ] Use an existing S3 bucket in one of the accounts, apply a bucket policy to the new centralized S3 bucket that permits the CloudTrail service to use the `s3: PutObject` action and the `s3 GetBucketACL` action, and specify the appropriate resource ARNs for the CloudTrail trails.
+- [x] Apply a bucket policy to the new centralized S3 bucket that permits the CloudTrail service to use the `s3 PutObject` action and the `s3 GelBucketACL` action, and specify the appropriate resource ARNs for the CloudTrail trails.
+- [x] Use unique log file prefixes for trails in each AWS account.
-- [ ] Configure the ALB and CloudFront to use the X-Forwarded-For header to check client IP addresses.
+- [ ] Configure CloudTrail in the centralized account to log all accounts to the new centralized S3 bucket.
-- [ ] Configure the ALB and CloudFront to use the same X.509 certificate that is generated by AWS Certificate Manager (ACM).
+- [ ] Enable encryption of the log files by using AWS Key Management Service.

 ### A security engineer is checking an AWS CloudFormation template for vulnerabilities.
 The security engineer finds a parameter that has a default value that exposes an application's API key in plaintext.
 The parameter is referenced several times throughout the template.
 The security engineer must replace the parameter while maintaining the ability to reference the value in the template.
 Which solution will meet these requirements in the MOST secure way?